 Limiting password attempts is only viable for a device or online service, however.
 If the attacker has access to an encrypted file, or the attacker has intercepted your encrypted communications, there is nothing that can limit the number of guesses they can make.

 The only option in such cases is to increase the length of the passcode, making it more secure.
-For each added digit to a password, it becomes ten times more time consuming to guess.
-A six-digit door code, for example, would take almost twelve days to crack at one guess per second.
+For each added digit to a password, it becomes ten times more time-consuming to guess.
+A six-digit door code, for example, would take almost 12 days to crack at one guess per second.

-Though making longer passcodes comes at a cost, as they become more and more difficult to remember.
+Making longer passcodes comes at a cost, though, as they become more and more difficult to remember.
 And when it comes to pure guessing, computers can easily guess a billion numbers per second, so passcodes need to be extremely long.
 An 18-digit passcode would take over a year for a computer to guess, but could you remember a code that long?

 Allowing for more complex passcodes greatly improves security.
 If we only allow numbers, there are only have ten possible entries per digit (0-9).
-Further allowing lower case letters increases this to thirty-six entries per digit (0-9, a-z).
-Adding uppercase letters too will increase to sixty-two entries per digit (0-9, a-z, A-Z).
+Further allowing lowercase letters increases this to 36 entries per digit (0-9, a-z).
+Adding uppercase letters will increase to 62 entries per digit (0-9, a-z, A-Z).

-Using the original Unicode table (the Latin character set) would further increase every digit to ninety-five possible entries.
+Using the original Unicode table (the Latin character set) would further increase every digit to 95 possible entries.
 Allowing for other scripts, such as Arabic or Greek, quickly increases this number even further.